Lorentz86/SQL_Powershell_QueryMonitoring/README.md

 The script should run as a task.
 I run this scipt every 1 minute.
 Task Scheduler only has a minimum of 5 minutes.
 You can make a scheduled task using powershell.
 TIP: https://stackoverflow.com/questions/20108886/powershell-scheduled-task-with-daily-trigger-and-repetition-interval

-If you need help contact me.
+If you need help contact me, or I can make another script with a scheduler.

 Here is a solution I used:
 Make a batch script thats creates a file in a folder.
 The Powershell script detects if there is a file inside the folder.